 How to Reupholster an Armchair

-Do you have an old armchair that is looking dated but otherwise is still comfortable and nice?
+Do you have an old armchair that is looking dated but otherwise is still in good shape and comfortable to sit on?
 Pieces like that are the perfect candidates for new upholstery.
 Upholstery projects can look really intimidating, but if you take your time and work step-by-step they aren’t as tricky as they seem.
-If you can use a staple gun and do simple sewing, you can re-upholster a chair.
+If you can use a staple gun and do simple sewing, you can reupholster a chair.
+With the guidance of our expert seamstress and upholsterer, we'll show you how easy it is to reupholster an armchair when you break it down into simple, easy-to-follow steps.
+Join us for this fun upholstery how-to.

-Different chairs can be very different on the insides, but many of the principles are the same, so although your chair may not be exactly like ours, you can use the techniques outlined in the video to redo most any upholstered chair.
+Different chairs can be very different on the inside, but many of the principles are the same.
+So although your chair may not be exactly like ours, you can use the techniques outlined in the video to redo almost any upholstered chair.

-Since we chose a patterned fabric for our chair, you will see Cindi carefully patterning the fabric pieces so the main flower in our pattern is centered on the chair.
+Since we chose a patterned fabric for our chair, you will see Cindi, our seamstress and upholsterer, carefully patterning the fabric pieces so the main flower in our pattern is centered on the chair.
 This does use more fabric and takes a little more thought, but the end result will look professional.
 She breaks down all of her methods in the video, so you'll also be able to align your fabric's pattern in the most eye-catching way.

 In this video, we’ll show you how to systematically disassemble and reassemble your chair and how to use cardboard and metal tack strips in your upholstery to get clean edges.
 You’ll also learn how to make bias piping and how to apply it to the edges of your chair.